 And she’s become an expert at puzzles.
 Even though she consistently says, “I can’t do it!”, she always can.
 She is assembling a Rudolph and Hermie puzzle sent by her grandparents.

-One day a couple weeks ago, she accidentally broke the arm off of our dancing Santa.
+One day a couple of weeks ago, she accidentally broke the arm off of our dancing Santa.
 He had been set aside for repair, but before I knew it, she had collected her “Doc McStuffins” bag and begun a little doctoring.
 At one point I heard her say something like, “Now I know the diagnosis, Santa.
 You broke your arm.”
 Priceless!

-In the bottom right corner you see her on one of our rare Florida winter days when she actually needed a coat and a hat.
+In the bottom right corner, you see her on one of our rare Florida winter days when she actually needed a coat and a hat.
 As I write this today, it’s about 70 degrees outside.
 Nice weather, but totally unpredictable.

 Winnie the Pooh hangs on our tree, compliments of Gappy.
 Emma has become pen pals with my parents and this was part of the last delivery.
 Whenever Emma receives something in the mail, she “reads” it.
-In her mind it always has three basic phrases: 1.)
+In her mind, it always has three basic phrases: 1.)
 Dear Emma, 2.)
 Happy Birthday, and 3.)
 I love you so much.

 I posted about our Random Acts of Christmas Kindness Calendar last week.
 It’s tough to keep up with, but we are doing our best.
-Lately, we have picked up trash in the park, stuffed stockings for homeless children, paid for the coffee of the customer behind us in the drive through, and called a few distant relatives.
+Lately, we have picked up trash in the park, stuffed stockings for homeless children, paid for the coffee of the customer behind us in the drive-through and called a few distant relatives.

 Emma made the angel ornament at a play date this week.
 It was supposed to have her picture in the middle but somebody forgot it.
 No worries.
 It is stunning anyway!

-Wonderful time of the year, indeed.
+A wonderful time of the year, indeed.